preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/index.rst

 "Tasks" is a list of author tasks for the processes – tasks you have assigned to colleagues or tasks assigned to you.

-When a process is published (approved for publication) it is removed from Drafts and is available on the "Published" tab.
-Here the options for creating a new draft, unpublishing and process history are available, together with a number of additional options, see: :doc:`Working with Published processes </working-with-processes/authoring-processes/working-with-published-processes/index>`.
+When a process is published (approved for publication) it is removed from "Drafts" and is available on the "Published" tab.
+Here the options for creating a new draft, unpublishing and process history are available, see: :doc:`Working with Published processes </working-with-processes/authoring-processes/working-with-published-processes/index>`.

 Most headings can be used to sort a list.